-- (3) If the thesis is graded as "unsatisfactory" by one reviewer, the Doctorate Board can propose to the Faculty Board that an additional scientist is asked to give an opinion. - (4) If the thesis is graded as "unsatisfactory" by the majority of the reviewers, the Doctorate Board rejects the thesis and the doctorate is considered to have failed.
-The Dean of the Faculty will proceed in accordance with § 13, paragraph 2. - (5) After all the requested assessments have been submitted in writing, the Dean will, after informing the Centre of Advanced Study and Research, arrange for the thesis to be displayed for a period of 14 days.
+- (3) The members of the Doctorate Board receive copies of the reviews and the dissertation thesis, preferably electronically, for decision-making purposes. - (4) If the thesis is graded as "unsatisfactory" by one reviewer, the Doctorate Board can propose to the Faculty Board that an additional scientist is asked to give a review.
+According to §10 (1), the additional reviewer is a member of the Doctorate Board. - (5) If the majority of the reviewers have given the grade "unsatisfactory", the dissertation shall be rejected by the Doctorate Board and the doctoral procedure is considered to have failed.
+The Dean of the Faculty will proceed in accordance with § 13, paragraph 2. - (6) After all the requested assessments have been submitted in writing, the Dean will, after informing the Centre of Advanced Study and Research, arrange for the thesis to be displayed for a period of 14 days.
 During this time, any university lecturer or scientist qualified as a university lecturer of the TU Bergakademie Freiberg may inspect the thesis.
 The Deans of the other faculties must be informed about this arrangement.
 The announcement should be made by a written notice or notification via the intranet.
 The members of the Faculty Board are entitled to inspect all written assessments, including the proposed grades.
 The university lecturers and the candidate are entitled to inspect the assessments.
-The university lecturers and the candidate may not see the proposed grades if either the reviewers or the candidate object to their doing so.
+The university lecturers may not see the proposed grades if either the reviewers or the candidate object to their doing so.
+For the applicant it is only possible to inspect the proposed grades if no objections are raised against it by the assessors.

-(6) All lecturers and scientists qualified as lecturers at TU Bergakademie Freiberg have the right to submit a written statements in favour or against the acceptance of the thesis, to the appropriate Dean of Faculty within the 14 day display period.
+(7) All lecturers and scientists qualified as lecturers at TU Bergakademie Freiberg have the right to submit a written statements in favour or against the acceptance of the thesis, to the appropriate Dean of Faculty within the 14 day display period.
 The statement has to be justified in writing within 14 days of submission to the Dean of the Faculty.